Guide to Re-Opening Your School Safely and Successfully

-- Communicate Your Plan: You know your opening date.
+You know your opening date.
 Put out those communications to your staff, parents and students.
 They need to be clear on the procedures so they can follow them.
 Use every means at your disposal to get the word out: phone calls, text messages, Facebook group posts, emails, etc.

-- Get the Necessary Cleaning And Safety Supplies: Be prepared to take temperatures before people enter the building and provide masks and gloves to the people who need them.
+Be prepared to take temperatures before people enter the building and provide masks and gloves to the people who need them.
 (More details to follow).

-- Set up a Time To Teach Your Instructors And Staff the right procedures before you open your doors.
+Before you open your doors.
 Your staff needs to know you have their best interests at heart and that you are going to make sure they are safe at your studio.

 The biggest switch to your class structure will be the size of your classes.
 You’ll need to keep them much smaller to meet safety protocols.
 Aim for no more than ten students at a time (or what you’re allowed within your phase protocol for the area.)
 So if you had thirty students in a class you are going to need to have 3 live classes instead of one.